 One of the features of the area is the two wetlands (one at either end of the mounds) designed to capture and filter the storm water coming from the adjoining industrial estate.
+These wetlands have perimeter fencing and are not accessible to the public.

 Car: Entrance is off Drake Boulevard in Altona or alternatively park in the main Cherry Lake car park off Millers Road and walk around the shared trail to the northern perimeter.